Texas Railroad History - Tower 90 - Victoria

 Left

-The other SLB&M/GH&SA crossing (black circle) was not interlocked and was within Yard Limits, handled by special rules.
+The other SLB&M / GH&SA crossing (black circle) was not interlocked and was within Yard Limits, handled by special rules.

-The SLB&M was acquired by Missouri Pacific (MP) in 1925 when MP purchased all of the GCL railroads.
-It was eventually merged into MP and ceased to exist as a separate railroad.
-MP was acquired by Union Pacific (UP) in 1982.
 The SLB&M line from Bloomington in 1912 had the distinction of being the last railroad into Victoria ... until it wasn't!
 In the early 1990s, SP decided that it no longer needed the line between Victoria and Rosenberg.
 Decomposition of the line began when the tracks between Victoria and Wharton were abandoned in 1993.
 An additional 23 miles beyond Wharton was formally abandoned in 1995, and the remainder of the line to Rosenberg was out of service.
 As a result of SP's merger with UP in 1996, Kansas City Southern (KCS) Railway was allowed to purchase the dormant right-of-way (ROW) between Rosenberg and Victoria.
 KCS executed this purchase using its subsidiary, the Texas Mexican (TM) Railway.
 The TM had tracks from Laredo to Robstown, and KCS had rights on UP's lines between Robstown and Beaumont, where KCS has a main line that goes north to Kansas City.
 Although landowners along the former SP ROW filed suit, KCS eventually won and was allowed to rebuild the line between Victoria and Rosenberg, thus becoming yet another railroad to build into Victoria, albeit on an existing, abandoned ROW.
 The new line shortened KCS' route between Beaumont and Robstown by 70 miles and reduced by 160 miles the UP trackage over which KCS needed to operate.
 KCS commenced service on their new line in 2009.

 Below: The January, 1928 Sanborn Fire Insurance map of Victoria shows Tower 90 ("R R Signal Tower") as a two-story structure located on East South 3rd St. between S. Navarro St. and S. Depot St. The drawing shows the tower sitting parallel to the GH&SA tracks with the door on the north corner of the east side of the tower. (magnification at right)

-Above: This is a view looking east at the site of Tower 90 along the unpaved 3rd St. Comparing this view to the Sanborn map, Tower 90 should have been located at the mound of dirt to the left of and just beyond the SP tracks.
-(Carl Codney photo, 2003) Below: The swale of the former SLB&M right-of-way is easily spotted where the branch intersected the main line southeast of Tower 90.
-(Jim King photo, Dec.
-2006)
+Left: This is a view looking east toward the site of Tower 90 along unpaved 3rd St., the former SLB&M right-of-way.
+Comparing this view to the Sanborn map, Tower 90 should have been located at the mound of dirt to the left of and just beyond the SP tracks.
+(Carl Codney photo, 2003) Below: In the center of this aerial image from 1958 ((c)historicaerials.com), the cabin for the Tower 90 automatic interlocker appears as a small white rectangle casting a shadow to the west.

 Personal Observations of Roy Ekstrum (8/26/2005)